MeeknessJames/wireframing/README.md

 Each of these elements works together to create a wireframe that not only guides the design process but also centers the user experience.

+# Types of Wireframes

+Wireframes can be broadly categorized into two types based on their level of detail and purpose in the design process: **low-fidelity** and **high-fidelity** wireframes.

+## Low-Fidelity Wireframes

+Low-fidelity (lo-fi) wireframes are basic sketches or layouts that focus on structure rather than design.
+They help teams brainstorm and validate ideas quickly.

+- **Purpose**: Early-stage planning and exploration.
+- **Appearance**: Simple shapes, grey boxes, placeholder text, no styling.
+- **Use Case**: Brainstorming, wireframing workshops, early feedback sessions.

+**Example**:
+A grayscale wireframe with blocks representing image placement, lines for text, and no color or branding.

+## High-Fidelity Wireframes

+High-fidelity (hi-fi) wireframes are detailed, polished mockups that closely resemble the final product.
+They show real content, design elements, and user interaction components.

+- **Purpose**: Final design validation, stakeholder approvals, development handoff.
+- **Appearance**: Full color, actual text/images, buttons, icons, branding.
+- **Use Case**: User testing, presenting to clients, front-end development reference.

+**Example**:
+A mobile app mockup with real product images, fonts, icons, and working screens like Sign In, Home, and Reservations.

+# Identifying the Wireframe Type Used

+After analyzing the layout and design elements, the wireframe used in this project is a:

+**High-Fidelity Wireframe**
+This wireframe includes real UI elements such as buttons, actual images, styled text, and structured screens (e.g., Splash, Home, Sign In, Reservation).
+It visually communicates the final look and user interaction flow, making it suitable for user testing and guiding development.